Yun-Hsuan/myVimrc/README.md

     Latex : lacheck, etc...

-    You can show the available checkers for [Syntastic] with the comment:
+    You can show the available checkers for [Syntastic] with the command:

       `:SyntasticInfo`